 Pull the base molding or the toe kick off completely and remove any fasteners that stick out.
 Discard whatever you don’t want to keep.

 If you are working on your own, it is easier to remove kitchen cabinets separately.
 To prepare for this, look at the face frame inside the cabinets where they meet each other.
 You should see several screws or nails in a room.
 Use the appropriate tool to get them out.
 Then move on to the next step.

 Locate the nails or screws used to anchor the cabinets to the wall.
 One way cabinets are attached to the wall is through a screw rail.
 A screw rail is usually a strip of plywood 3/4 inch thick inside the cabinet along the top.
 There may also be one at or near the bottom of the cabinet.

 Once you know how the cabinets are affixed to the wall, grab either a screwdriver or hammer to take the fasteners out.
 Double-check everything to make sure all of the fasteners and anything else attached to the cabinets (such as appliances, pipes, or a sink) were removed.

 Now you are finally ready to begin to remove kitchen cabinets from the room.
 You may want a second person to help you complete this step, especially if you are going to save the cabinets for use in another project.

 All that’s left is to clean up the work area and you are ready to install your new kitchen cabinets.

-Safety should always come first when you remove kitchen cabinets, so take every precaution and make sure you wear work boots, protective goggles, and a dusk mask during every step.
+Safety should always come first when you remove kitchen cabinets, so take every precaution and make sure you wear work boots, protective goggles, and a dust mask during every step.
 Also, do your best not to leave any nails sticking out.
 It’s easy to catch clothing and/or skin on an unnoticed nail while you are working.

-Finally, it takes several hours (at least) to remove kitchen cabinets.
+Finally, it takes at least several hours to remove kitchen cabinets.
 Keep hydrated and work within your limits.
 A trip to the doctor will quickly wipe out any money you saved yourself with this DIY project.